dwightjack/marco.solazzi.me/src/content/blog/not-everything-needs-a-component.md

 export function stack({ spacing }: { spacing: number} = {}) {
 const modifier = styles['s:' + spacing]
   if (!modifier) {
-    throw new Error('Spacing not supported ' + spacing)
+    throw new Error('Spacing value not supported: ' + spacing)
   }
   return `${styles.stack} ${modifier}`
 }
 ```

 ## Alternatives

 If you still think a polymorphic component would be better, really can't deal with plain HTML, or don’t want to write CSS in a separate file (though I am not sure why), my next suggestion would be to take a look at [PandaCSS](https://panda-css.com/) and create custom patterns or explore other options like [vanilla-extract](https://vanilla-extract.style/).
 In my opinion, these tools are an over-engineered CSS metalanguage but still better than a polymorphic component.

-Another alternative worth considering is [Tailwind CSS](https://tailwindcss.com/), which has the advantage of being interoperable between languages and frameworks.
+Another alternative worth considering is [Tailwind CSS](https://tailwindcss.com/), which has **the advantage of being interoperable between languages and frameworks**.

 Using the default [spacing scale](https://tailwindcss.com/docs/customizing-spacing#default-spacing-scale) defined by Tailwind, we could create a `stack-` plugin like this: